Graduate Program in Energy and Mineral Engineering

 How to request the examination?

 - The Ph.D.
-Candidacy Examination Committee is selected by the EME Graduate Education Office.
+Qualifying Examination Committee is selected by the EME Graduate Education Office.
 The committee will be made up of at least three EME graduate faculty members and consists of at least two faculty members from the student’s research concentration area.
 One member of the committee will serve as the Chair.

 - The student must return the entire package to the EME Graduate Education Office at least two (2) weeks prior to the agreed-upon exam date, with all required signatures, to formalize the appointment of the committee and final processing of required exam documentation.